Know your customer - the key to better risk planning

 Knowledge is power

 We’re sure you understand the importance of performing due diligence before extending credit to a company.
+Due diligence helps you know your customer better and mitigate supply chain risk.
 This process will vary depending on the nature of the business, but there are some things that you should always check:

-• Talk to other businesses that supply them.
+- Talk to other businesses that supply them.
 What is their reputation?
 Do they have a history of late or missed payments?
+This will reduce supply chain risk in the long run.

-The way that a business responds to these requests can tell you as much as the information itself.
+The way that a business responds to Know Your Customer requests can tell you as much as the information itself.
 When dealing with a potential customer, there are several red flags to look out for:

 Building strong relationships with your customers and suppliers will make it much easier to find this information.
 With trusted partners, it may be a simple case of paying them a visit and asking a few questions.